 Employees will try to identify mystery shoppers and adapt their behaviour as a result.
 At best, your data will be manipulated.
 At worst, playing “spot the mystery shopper” will distract employees from serving customers.

-This defeats the purpose of mystery shopping as a means to measure the customer experience.
+This defeats the purpose of mystery shopping as a way to measure real customer experiences.

 You can’t change the mystery shopping survey once the audit begins